Saddlebag Island Marine State Park

 Saddlebag Island Marine State Park is a public recreation area made up of 24 acres Saddlebag Island, part of the San Juan Islands, in Skagit County, Washington.
 The island sits in Padilla Bay 4 mi northeast of Anacortes, Washington.
 Dot Island and Huckleberry Island lie nearby.
 Saddlebag Island was held in private ownership until 1974, when the state purchased it for $192,000 for use as a state park.

 Activities and amenities

-Park activities include hiking, boating, crabbing, diving, saltwater fishing, swimming, water skiing, birdwatching, and wildlife viewing.
+Park activities include hiking, boating, crabbing, diving, saltwater fishing, swimming, water skiing, bird watching, and wildlife viewing.
 The island has four primitive campsites, one of which is reserved for human- or wind-powered visitors on the Cascadia Marine Trail.
 The island has no mooring buoys or docks.